tumkit15/mrmajik45.github.io/README.md

 This is my first website!

 Music: All the time -C418
-The music will play as soon as you move the mouse on our website.
+The music will play as soon as you click the mouse on our website.

 > * Dev list:
 > > * Mrmajik45 *Me!*: A very messy coder.
 I made the minimum of this website.